So Little Time (film): Plot

-In occupied Belgium during World War II, the chateau where Nicole de Malvines (Maria Schell) lives with her mother (Gabrielle Dorziat) is partially requisitioned for use by German forces.
-Among those billeted there is Colonel Günther von Hohensee (Marius Goring), a ruthlessly efficient Prussian officer.
+In occupied Belgium during World War II, the chateau where Nicole de Malvines lives with her mother is partially requisitioned for use by German forces.
+Among those billeted there is Colonel Günther von Hohensee, a ruthlessly efficient Prussian officer.
 Having lost several male members of her family in the war, the proud and outspoken Nicole holds the Germans in contempt and has no hesitation in making her feelings clear to him.

 Nicole and von Hohensee discover a mutual love of music, particularly the piano, and Günther starts to coach her.
 This gradually brings them together and, despite their differences, and the inherent danger of the situation to both, they fall in love.
 They travel to Brussels to attend the opera, acutely aware of the need to be discreet and the risks involved in being seen socialising with one another.
-Matters become more complicated when members of the Belgian Resistance, led by her cousin Phillipe de Malvines (John Bailey), target Nicole to steal documentation from von Hohensee to pass over to them, making clear that non-cooperation is not an option.
+Matters become more complicated when members of the Belgian Resistance, led by her cousin Phillipe de Malvines, target Nicole to steal documentation from von Hohensee to pass over to them, making clear that non-cooperation is not an option.

 The couple realise that, in one way or another, the relationship is doomed.
-A sympathetic observer who has noticed their love, his former lover, the opera singer Lotte Schönberg (Lucie Mannheim), urges Günther to tell Nicole that he loves her and to make the most of it while they can, because there is "so little time".
+A sympathetic observer who has noticed their love, his former lover, the opera singer Lotte Schönberg, urges Günther to tell Nicole that he loves her and to make the most of it while they can, because there is "so little time".
 Günther readily admits that he loves Nicole and believes that she loves him too but refuses to tell her as he feels that there is too much to prevent any future for them.
 He tells Lotte that he has applied for a transfer back to frontline duties.

 Matters come to a head after Günther tries to push Nicole away by humiliating one of her friends, Gerard.
 They argue furiously and are estranged for a few days but, when Nicole learns he is to leave soon, she confronts him one night and begs him not to go.
 He can no longer resist her and they declare their love for each other.
 Inevitably, they are betrayed and have to face being parted forever.
 Günther discovers that Nicole has stolen documents from his desk and confronts her after she returns from delivering them to her cousin, Phillipe.
 Nicole is shot by mistake by her cousin while he is trying to kill von Hohensee and dies in Günther's arms.
 Unable to reconcile himself to the situation, and knowing that he will be arrested by the Gestapo, von Hohensee shoots himself.